acmumn/website/content/membership.md

 In order to become a member, you must attend 3 events.
 These can be open house, the officers meeting, a workshop, or anything on the [events calendar](@/events.md).
-If you believe you have done this, talk to an officer in the club room or on the discord and we can help get you signed off.
+If you believe you have done this, fill out the [membership signup form](@/member.md) and contact an officer.

 ## ACM National